9158764767/Fitbit-Data-Sleep-score-Prediction./README.md

 ## Acknowledgements
-This project was developed as part of Bio Medical Decision Making at University of Verona.
+This project was developed as part of BioMedical Decision Support Systems at University of Verona.
 Thanks to all the participants who provided their data for analysis.
 Special thanks to Professor Dr. Pietro Sala for guidance and support.
 Contact